Welcome to Renew Health & Wellness

-At your first visit to DuPage Family Chiropractic, Dr. Michael Genslinger will explain how chiropractic care works and give you a full evaluation to see if our chiropractic solutions are a good fit to address your needs.
+At your first visit to Renew Health & Wellness, Dr. Michael Genslinger will explain how chiropractic care works and give you a full evaluation to see if our chiropractic solutions are a good fit to address your needs.
 If there is a good fit, we can customize a plan of chiropractic care for your condition and health goals.
 If you have not been to a chiropractor before and want to find out more, please email us or call 630-442-7175 to receive the answers to your questions from our experienced team.
 We also welcome referrals, so we invite you to share our chiropractic and wellness information with your friends and loved ones.

 If you would like to stay informed about the latest in chiropractic care or if you want to start receiving free articles about health and wellness news, subscribe to our bi-weekly newsletter, even if you are not a patient.
 We also offer a community content area, which includes wellness articles and other healthcare resources.